wattsferry/lc-bfeditor-rest/README.md

 Only a single host local laptop/desktop environment has been accounted for at present.

+To get started, after pull:

+* Change directory to roxy/
-* Edit deploy/build.config for settings.
+* See deploy/build.config for settings.
 * See deploy/ml-config.xml for added range indexes, enabled triple index, and security model settings.
-* ./ml bootstrap
+* ./ml local bootstrap
-* ./ml deploy modules (this also handles setting up the REST API)
+* ./ml local deploy modules (this also handles setting up the REST API)
 * No URL rewriting has been attempted yet for providing cleaner, RESTful URIs.
 TODO.

 #### Sample calls: